mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 **BETA READERS**: Did I miss one?
 Let me know.

+**AAA:**
+Arrange Act Assert -
+A mental model for how to think about writing automated tests

 **API:**
 Application Programming Interface -
 The method which an application implements to allow other users or systems